-Interfield is an immersive artwork by artist Dennis Maher and Assembly House 150 that will transform two everyday classrooms at the Burchfield Penney Art Center into a densely-layered, inspiring environment within which to make and explore art.
-Through the use of specially crafted furnishings, sculptural walls, and other artifacts, Interfield will combine the functions of an educational museum space with dream-like visions of an interior living room and garden grotto.
+Interfield is an immersive artwork by artist Dennis Maher and Assembly House 150 that has transformed two everyday classrooms at the Burchfield Penney Art Center into a densely-layered, inspiring environment within which to make and explore art.
+Through the use of specially crafted furnishings, sculptural walls, and other artifacts, Interfield combines the functions of an educational museum space with dream-like visions of an interior living room and garden grotto.
 The work is conceived as an interactive field of evocative objects to be discovered, touched, rearranged, played with, studied, and interpreted.

 This collaboration between Maher and Assembly House 150—the organization he founded that connects art, design, and construction with skill-building in the construction trades—expands upon Maher’s practice of creating dreamscapes for the imagination.
-It will blend newly crafted objects with architectural components, furniture parts, and found artifacts—while also teaching skills to aspiring builders.
-Interfield will be realized with contributions by local artisans, students, and tradespeople working through Assembly House 150 and its programs.
+It blends newly crafted objects with architectural components, furniture parts, and found artifacts.
+Interfield has been realized through contributions by local artisans, students, and tradespeople working through Assembly House 150 and its programs—while also teaching skills to aspiring builders.

 This installation is presented by the Cameron and Jane Baird Foundation.